 Kenneth Ehrman began his law enforcement career in 1994 as a Correctional Officer with the California Department of Corrections.
 Five years later, he transferred to the Department of Motor Vehicles as an Investigator, where he remains today.
-While at DMV, Kenneth has served in variety of assignments including Internal Affairs, Background Investigations, Fraudulent Document Detection Trainer, DMV Investigator Orientation Course (DIOC) Instructor and Defensive Tactics Instructor.
+While at DMV, Kenneth has served in variety of assignments including Internal Affairs, Background Investigations, Fraudulent Document Detection Trainer, Defensive Tactics instructor and Verbal Judo Instructor.

-Kenneth received a Bachelor of Science degree from The Sacramento State University in Criminal Justice.
+Kenneth received a Bachelor of Science degree from Sacramento State University in Criminal Justice and a Master’s of Science degree from the University of San Diego.
 He attended Leadership Development Academy at the University of California at Davis.
 He completed the FBI Instructor Development Course and is a P.O.S.T.
 Certified Instructor in multiple subjects.
-Kenneth is currently completing his Masters of Science Degree in Public Safety Leadership at the University of San Diego.
+Kenneth is currently working on his Doctorate of Public Administration and serves as a Policing Fellow at the National Police Foundation.